TkTech/pysimdjson/docs/performance.rst

 Performance
 ===========

-pysimdjson provides an api compatible with the built-in json module for convenience, and this API is pretty fast (beating or tying all other Python JSON libraries).
-However, it also provides a simdjson-specific API that can perform significantly better.
+pysimdjson is fast, typically tying or beating all other Python JSON libraries when simply using :func:`simdjson.loads()` or :func:`simdjson.load()`.

+However, 95% of the time spent loading a JSON document into Python is spent in the creation of Python objects, not the actual parsing of the document.
+You can avoid all of this overhead by ignoring parts of the document you don't want.

+pysimdjson also has optimizations for loading homogeneous arrays into tools like `numpy`_ via :func:`simdjson.Array.as_buffer()`.
+This is typically at least 8x faster than other methods.

 Don't load the entire document
 ------------------------------

-95% of the time spent loading a JSON document into Python is spent in the creation of Python objects, not the actual parsing of the document.
-You can avoid all of this overhead by ignoring parts of the document you don't want.

 pysimdjson supports this in two ways - the use of JSON pointers via `at_pointer()`, or proxies for objects and lists.